umami-software/website/content/environment-variables.md

 ### TRACKER_SCRIPT_NAME = &lt;scipt name&gt;

 Allow you to assign a custom name to the tracker script.
-The default it `umami`.
+The default is `umami`.
 If you update this, be sure to update the tracking code on your website to the new name.